User-Centered Design in Custom Enterprise Software

 b.
 User tool-tips and guidelines

 However, since tooltips are short and action-oriented by nature, designers can’t use them to explain more complex workflows.
-In this case, employees should be able to easily find a link to a relevant training article or video in the company's knowledge base.
+In this case, employees should be able to easily find a link to a relevant training article or interactive video in the company's knowledge base.

 c.
 Standardization and consistency